1. Set up expectations

 4. Use transition objects

 Transition objects are small, easy to carry items from home that ease the tension during a big change.
 Chat with your child’s teacher ahead of time to see if it is okay to temporarily use a transition object for a few days.
 Some easy items include but are not limited to a small stuffed animal, mommy’s bead bracelet, or a lovie.
-The idea behind the transition object is that your daughter has a little piece of home to make her feel more comfortable on those first few school days.
+The idea behind the transition object is that your child has a little piece of home to make them feel more comfortable on those first few school days.
 You’ll want to prep your little one for using the object as well.
-That is, you want to explain why she is bringing it, how long she can bring it to school, and any rules that go along with it (i.e. it stays in the backpack during lunch, etc.)
+That is, you want to explain why they are bringing it, how long they can bring it to school, and any rules that go along with it (i.e. it stays in the backpack during lunch, etc.)

 5. Retail therapy works

 Everyone loves to shop!
 You can set aside special time with your little one to shop for new school supplies and/or outfits.
 This way you are creating time to be together, chat about school, get excited, and prepare yourselves.
-You can describe to her why you are buying these items in order to get her little brain buzzing about all of the exciting, new things she will experience at school!
+You can describe to them why you are buying these items in order to get their little brain buzzing about all of the exciting, new things they will experience at school!

 Molly Dresner is a Speech Language Pathologist based in New York City.